 Most states have adopted “charitable solicitation” laws.
 These laws differ greatly by state, but they are mainly designed for nonprofits and charitable organizations that make fundraising appeals in that state.
 The definitions of “fundraising appeal” or “charitable appeal” vary by state.

-In some states, these registration rules are called a registration statement; in others, it’s called a license, solicitation permit, or certificate.
+Some states call these registrations are called a registration statement; in others, it’s called a license, solicitation permit, or certificate.

 We know that your staff and board prefer to devote energy and resources to achieving your mission rather than dealing with legal matters.
-Cullinane Law Group provides general counsel services to nonprofits, foundations, associations, and tax-exempt organization of all sizes.
+Cullinane Law Group provides general counsel services to nonprofits, foundations, and associations.
+Our law firm helps nonprofits and associations follow all laws, contracts, and requirements so they are compliant.

 We provide an annual compliance service to make sure your nonprofit gets all of its reports filed.